Trump slams politicians who won't say they received booster shots - ExBulletin

 Trump slams politicians who won’t say they received booster shots

-NEW YORK Former President Donald Trump criticizes politicians who refuse to say whether they have received COVID-19 booster injections as “gutsy.”
+NEW YORK – Former President Donald Trump criticizes politicians who refuse to say whether they have received COVID-19 booster shots as being without guts.

 Trump, who was booed last month by supporters after revealing he had received a booster, has raised his voice in calling out to those who have questioned the effectiveness and safety of vaccines.
 It’s a change of posture for Trump as he contemplates another run for the White House and faces potential competition from a long list of possible Republican challengers.